 Protecting Abused Seniors and Families Throughout Florida

-At Scott J. Sternberg & Associates, our West Palm Beach nursing home abuse attorneys have the resources and experience needed to tackle these types of complex cases.
+At Sternberg / Forsythe, our West Palm Beach nursing home abuse attorneys have the resources and experience needed to tackle these types of complex cases.
 Our attorneys will help protect your loved one from further abuse, as well as hold negligent institutions responsible for their actions.
 With offices conveniently located in West Palm Beach, Boca Raton, and Orlando, we are there wherever you need us.
 Call us at 561-687-5660 today for a free consultation and review of your case, or fill out our confidential contact form and someone will get right back to you.